fablabbcn/knowledge/README.md

 ## Easy Usage

-Look into the `docs` folder for the Markdown documents which you can edit or sent a Pull Request.
+Look into the `docs` folder for the Markdown documents which you can edit or send a Pull Request.

 Example, here is a list of our projects: https://github.com/fablabbcn/knowledge/tree/master/docs/projects